1895 Dublin University by-election

-The Dublin University by-election was a Parliamentary by-election held on 2–6 December 1895.
-The constituency returned one Member of Parliament (MP) to the House of Commons of the United Kingdom, elected by the first past the post voting system.
+The 1895 Dublin University by-election was a Parliamentary by-election held on 2–6 December 1895.
+The constituency returned two Members of Parliament (MPs) to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 The seat had become vacant when the Unionist Member of Parliament, David Plunket was elevated to the peerage as Baron Rathmore on 14 November 1895.
 Plunket had been a Member of Parliament for the constituency since an 1870 by-election.

 Candidates

 W. E. H. Lecky stood as a Liberal Unionist candidate.
 He was an essayist and historian.
 He was the author of History of England in the XVIIIth Century among other works.

 Lecky was an honorary LL.D. of Dublin, St Andrew's, and Cambridge Universities, and an honorary D.C.L. of the University of Oxford.

 George Wright stood as a Unionist candidate.
 He was a barrister.
 He had been called to the Irish Bar in 1871 and Queen's Counsel in 1884.

 He would go on to be Solicitor-General for Ireland from 1900 to 1901, and then a Justice of the High Court of Justice in Ireland.